 Don’t tailgate.
 Always maintain a safe distance between your car and the car in front of you.

 If a driver is waving you out of your parking spot, let that driver proceed before you pull away.

-Take photos of the crash scene, including the vehicles, the license plates and the damage.
+If you are in an accident, take photos of the scene, including the vehicles, license plates and damage.
 "You’ll need an accurate record in case the scammers inflate the vehicle damage or claim fake injuries," Quiggle says.

 Collect the other driver’s license numbers, addresses, phone numbers, insurance details and other information.
 Also, get names and information of all the passengers.
 Crash scammers sometimes claim expensive whiplash treatment for more passengers than were actually in their car.